flyingmachine/brave-clojure-web/content/functional-programming.md

 they're completely isolated, unable to impact other parts of your system.
 When you use them, you don't have to ask yourself, "What could I break by calling this function?"
-They're also consistent; you'll never find yourself trying to figure out why the passing a function the exact same arguments results in different return values.
+They're also consistent; you'll never find yourself trying to figure out why passing a function the exact same arguments results in different return values.